ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-- [ ] Find Captain Brand of the Golden Eclipse
+- [ ] Find Captain Brand of the Golden Eclipse in the capital
 - [ ] Talk to Queen in capital
 - [ ] Find healer in Achtneil for Daniel.
 Her name is Gretchen.
 - [ ] Go to Millstone ranch where they delivered the keystone.